Message from Tsukiji Outer Market, Tokyo.

 There are places at the Outer Market where you can taste the ingredients you’ve just bought right on the spot.

-Food items include tuna sashimi, motsunabe (stewed pork tripe), raw or grilled oysters, satsuma-age (deep-fried minced fish and vegetables), and wayo-torimaze sweets (a mixture of Japanese and Western sweets).
+Food items include tuna sashimi, motsunabe (stewed pork tripe), raw or grilled oysters, satsuma-age (deep-fried minced fish and vegetables) as well as Japanese and Western sweets.

 The most popular, though, is tamagoyaki (a Japanese-styled omelet), and there are six specialty shops in the Tsukiji Outer Market.
 The shops all have slightly different flavors, attracting their own loyal fans.
 When visitors from the Kansai region and abroad try the sweet-flavored omelet, they often say it tastes like a sweet snack.
 There’s also a shop with a cook that fries up 2cm-thick tamagoyaki omelets and sells them for 100 JPY.
 Before the coronavirus, there were always lines of tourists waiting to eat hot, freshly cooked omelets.
 At the storefronts, you can watch in amazement as cooks prepare the omelets.